mutasinjawad/SSI/README.md

 ```

 - **`acapy/`**: You have to clone it from another repo.
 For more details, refer to the setup guide below.
 It's used to run SSI agents for credential issuance, verification, and communication.
-- **`bifold-wallet/`**: This is the modified version of the Aries Bifold Wallet.
-It might be incomplete.
 - **`ssi-tutorial/demo/acapy`**: Acts as the backend server, issuing and verifying credentials.
 - **`ssi-tutorial/interface`**: A web interface to interact with the agent.